kdl-org/kdl/SPEC.md

     "
 ```

-The last example's string value will be:
+This example's string value will be:

 ```
     foo